London

 Web Link

-Cabinet War Rooms In 1940 as the bombs rained down on London, Winston Churchill, his Cabinet, his Chiefs of Staff and intelligence chiefs were meeting below ground in a fortified basement in Whitehall, later to be known as the Cabinet War Rooms.
+Churchill War Rooms In 1940 as the bombs rained down on London, Winston Churchill, his Cabinet, his Chiefs of Staff and intelligence chiefs were meeting below ground in a fortified basement in Whitehall, later to be known as the Cabinet War Rooms.
 They offered shelter in which to work, sleep and live for as long as necessary.
 When the war ended the lights were switched off and the rooms left silent and untouched for many years.
 The rooms were in operational use from 27th August 1939 to the Japanese surrender in 1945 the war cabinet held more than 100 meetings in these somewhat cramped rooms.
 Without doubt some of the most important decisions of the Second World War were taken here.

 Web Link